Why do we need clinical and care professional leaders?

 There is no ‘right’ sort of clinical and care professional leader.
 We want a health and care system that values and draws on the skills of different and unique people.

 You’re likely to have some related experience.
-And you will be continuing to deliver care to people in South East London and registered with the appropriate professional body.
+And you will be continuing to deliver care to people in south east London and registered with the appropriate professional body.

 But whatever that may be – whether you’re a carer, social care practitioner, nurse, pharmacist, doctor, voluntary and community sector professional, expert by lived experience, allied health professional, psychologist, healthcare scientist, physician associate, public health professional or from another related background – you will care deeply about helping people lead happier, healthier lives.